nodejs/node/test/common/README.md

 * `dir` [\<string>][<string>] default = \_\_dirname

-Throws an `AssertionError` if a `package.json` file exists in any ancestor directory above `dir`.
-Such files may interfere with proper test functionality.
+Throws an `AssertionError` if a `package.json` file exists in any ancestor directory above `dir` but stops searching if a `node_ceiling` file is found first.
+Such `package.json` files may interfere with proper test functionality.

 ### `runWithInvalidFD(func)`